usaid-cs/yesterday-i-learned/random.md

 1. Ricotta cheese is made by coagulating proteins out of whey, the byproduct of cheesemaking.
 Even the name *Ricotta* says the cheese is recooked.
 1. When someone tells you to do something, and you immediately dislike doing it because you are told to do something rather than out of your own free will, is a case of [reactance](https://en.wikipedia.org/wiki/Reactance_%28psychology%29).
 1. [Hacker news looks shockingly like the first Reddit layout.](https://web.archive.org/web/20051029165515/http://www.reddit.com)
-1. In the event that was [Uber self-driving car kills cyclist](http://www.tmz.com/2018/03/22/dash-cam-video-deadly-self-driving-uber-crash-released-pedestrian-killed/), that two-wheeled maniac was crossing the road in the dark, and the "driver" was not looking out.
 1. [The earth wire in a UK plug is meant to have more slack than the live and neutral wires](https://www.youtube.com/watch?v=UEfP1OKKz_Q&feature=youtu.be), so that when you yank the plug out, the earth wire is more likely to be detacted last.
 The UK plug contains a fuse because, get this, their houses are built on [ring circuits](https://en.wikipedia.org/wiki/Ring_circuit), since [copper was expensive after WW2](https://news.ycombinator.com/item?id=1782791), and ring circuits are cheaper to wire up than one wire for every socket, which is what you'll find in normal houses today.
 In other words, the Brits have deferred electrical safety to the appliance rather than the house.
 1. Deadmau5 is [this guy](https://www.youtube.com/watch?v=5LZQOAKYVLI).
 1. Suppose encryption can be ELI5'd as [mixing colours](https://youtu.be/YEBfamv-_do?t=2m18s).
 By raising a shared secret by the powers of each other's private keys (colours), no one's private key (colour) is plainly exposed while transmitted.
 This (when explained properly) is called [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange), and has nothing to do with messages being transmitted.